AndrePatri/SharsorIPCpp/README.md

 - As of now, the logging utility `Journal` is not guaranteed to be rt-friendly.
 It is very useful for debugging purposes but, if working with rt-code, it is strongly recommended to set the verbosity level to `VLevel::V0` (which prints only exceptions) or to disable logging altogether with `verbose = false`.

 ToDo:
+- [x] continuous integration
 - [ ] python bindings with Numpy and PyTorch support
+  - [x] bind StringTensor
+  - [ ] bind Client and Server: write factory method, so that it's not necessary to have a different name for each different type of data
+  - [ ] add support for Torch and Eigen
+  - [ ] write some read/write unittests to benchmark performance impacts of additional dynamic allocations in bindings
+  - [ ] add python tests to CI
-- [x] start to add documentation
+- [] start to add documentation
+  - [x] doc page initialization
-- [ ] fill doc with simple examples
+  - [ ] fill with simple Cpp examples and also reference tests
+  - [ ] Python interface examples
 - [ ] generalize StringTensor to support actual 2D Tensors of strings (stack along columns)
-- [ ] write tests for the Python bindings
 - [ ] deploy on Anaconda
-- [x] continuous integration
 - [ ] test use from other package